8ta4/say/README.md

 `say` defaults to your built-in microphone.
 It's plug-and-play, no external mic needed.

-> How do I use an external mic?
+> When does this tool start using my external mic?
 (Planned)

-1. Set up a hideaway.

-1. Plug in your external mic.

-1. Get out of the hideaway.
+When you're not in a hideaway and your external mic is plugged in, `say` jumps on it to reduce background noise.

 > How do I set up a hideaway?
 (Planned)